 Walking the fine line between enjoying the present and building for the future is something with which many people and I struggle.
 It seems almost natural to take the path of least resistance, but we often don't consider where that path is leading.
 The ability to console your future-self and ask them, "what can I do now that will help you the most?" is an excellent way of helping you make decisions, but is hard to develop, and even harder to apply.
 The following qualities seem necessary for such an ability:

 Have a clear idea of what your future-self desires.
 What are your goals?
 What does your ideal day look like?
 Write this down.

 Somewhat paradoxically it requires a small amount of each of these qualities to put the effort in and get started.
-But the reward is humongous.
+The reward though is humongous.
 Think about it, by being able to empathise with your future self it will be effortless for you to grow as a person.
 Every second will be spent becoming the person you want to be.
-Of course we are human and may slip up from time to time, that is why I named the list of things as qualities, they are character traits, and building character takes a lifetime.
+Of course, we are human and may slip up from time to time, that is why I named the list of things as qualities, they are character traits, and building character takes a lifetime.
 But the intention will at least be there and will put you well ahead of the curve.

-When it comes down to it, what is deferral of gratification but the ability to empathise with your future self?
+When it comes down to it, what is the deferral of gratification but the ability to empathise with your future self?